Copyright © 2002-2004 by The Web Services-Interoperability Organization (WS-I) and Certain of its Members. All Rights Reserved.

 R2214 In a rpc-literal description where the value of the parts attribute of soapbind:body is an empty string, the corresponding ENVELOPE MUST have no part accessor elements.

-operations that can send or receive envelopes with empty soap:Bodys.
-Use of
+operations that can send or receive envelopes with empty soap:Body

 that have no (zero) parameters and/or a return value.